vslinko/ripster/README.md

 # Ripster

-> A ripster doesn't do what they do because they want to be cool, they just do
-> it to have fun, the result is they look cool, and people try to do it too.

-Hello!
-That's my own small "framework".
-I want to use only those technologies that make me excited about them.
-That means that list of those technologies could change over time.

-Highlights:

 * [Access Rule](https://github.com/vslinko/access-rule)
 * [babel-plugin-react-transform](https://github.com/gaearon/babel-plugin-react-transform)
 * [Babel](http://babeljs.io).
 I love all the new features of ECMAScript!
 And babel allows me to use those features right now.